ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 will only track leaf certificates and SCTs applicable to those leaf certificates.
 In the more complex mode, the server will confirm the client's path validation and store the certificate path.
-The latter mode requires more configuration, but is necessary to prevent DoS attacks on the server's storage space.
+The latter mode requires more configuration, but is necessary to prevent denial of service (DoS) attacks on the server's storage space.

-In the simple mode of operation, upon recieving a submission at the sct-feedback well-known URL, a HTTPS server will perform a set of operations and checks on each sct_feedback object before storing it:
+In the simple mode of operation, upon recieving a submission at the sct-feedback well-known URL, a HTTPS server will perform a set of operations, checking on each sct_feedback object before storing it:

   1. the HTTPS server MAY modify the sct_feedback object, and discard all items in the x509\_chain array except the first item (which is